-As we can notice in the above table i/i, r/i, w/i, i/i are omitted because the liquids /l, r/ are vocalic and consonantal and the glides /i, w/ are non-vocalic and non-consonantal.
-Usually American linguists regard the semivowels i/i, w/i to be positional variants of the lax vowels /i/, /u/, respectively.
+As we can notice in the above table /i/, /r/, /w/, /j, are omitted be cause the liquids /1, r/ are vocalic and consonantal and the glides /i, w/ are non-vocalic and non-consonantal.
+Usually American linguists regard the semivowels /j/, /w/ to be positional variants of the lax vowels /i/, /u/, respectively.
 Thus, this binary classification has restrictions on these four classes.
 Besides, correlation between the acoustic and the articulatory classification is not very clear in this theory.
 In spite of the fact that the binary classification of the acoustic features has some shortcomings, it is often used as a universal framework in the description of the distinctive features of phonemes without any experimental research.
 It is useful to use the binary classification of the acoustic distinctive features after instrumental investigations, as the latter is helpful in making a correct classification.
 The articulatory correlates of the twelve pairs of acoustic features may correspond to more than twenty features, thanks to the division of the consonant classes.
 This correlation has its own difficulties which require experimental investigation as well.
 The articulatory classification is more useful in language teaching practice than the acoustic one.

-The feature strident-mellow is distinctive for eight consonant phonemes of English, whereas it is not distinctive for the Uzbek consonants.
-The distinctive feature strident-mellow is very important in Russian as the consonant phonemes form one more correlation on the basis of this feature (in Russian it is called "мягкие-твердые") besides voicedvoiceless correlation.
+The feature strident-mellow is distinctive for eight consonant phonemes of English, whereas it is not distinctive for the Uzbek consonants The distinctive feature strident-mellow is very important in Russian as the consonant phonemes form one more correlation on the basis of this feature (in Russian it is called "мягкие-твердые") besides voiced-voiceless correlation.

 IV.4.4.
-Allophonic Variations of the English Consonant Phonemes.
+Allophonic Variations of the English Consonant Phonemes changes its quality and quantity.

-G. P. Torsuvey distinguishes two types of variations of the English phonemes: a) diaphonic variation which does not depend on the position, i. e. the constant quality and quantity of the phonemes; b) allophonic variation which depends on the position and changes its quality and quantity.
 He also gives a complete description of these variations in English.

+G.P.
+Torsuyev distinguishes two types of variations of the English phonemes: a) diaphonic variation which does not depend on the position, i.e. the constant quality and quantity of the phonemes; b) allophonic variation which depends on the position and